 What are Motherboard Standoffs?

-Motherboard standoffs are small cylindrical shaped screw like objects that are used to lift the motherboard off from the PC case when fitting it in.
+Motherboard standoffs are small cylindrical-shaped screw objects that lift the motherboard off from the PC case when fitting it in.

 Also Read: Do Motherboards Come with Screws and Standoffs?